Contributing Gear Writer

 24 hours into our ice test and most coolers are still holding strong.
 Photo: Steve Andrews//The Inertia

-How We Tested The Best Beach Coolers
+How We Tested Beach Coolers

 Features are awesome, but they don’t mean much if you can’t move the cooler around, so portability is a big consideration.
-We also compared the size of the cooler to capacity inside, simply by factoring each cooler’s volume on the inside vs. the outside.
+We also compared the size of the cooler to the capacity inside, simply by factoring each cooler’s volume on the inside vs. the outside.
 Ice retention is also an obvious factor, but instead of taking the companies’ word for it, we went out and actually filled the things with ice and drinks to see how long they could keep their chill.

 Testing Ice Retention